-Why are all the bioweapon created creatures all dead and gone?
-If they simply die off after their target (and food source?) is destroyed, how are they superior?
-They're not only utterly dependent, they're too stupid to know that completely eliminating their food source will spell their own destruction.
+If they die off after their target is destroyed, how are they superior?
+They're not only utterly dependent, they're too stupid to know that completely eliminating their food (and womb) source will spell their own destruction.

 Who know?
 Who cares?

 The dead alien world was fascinating.
 The Necropolis was cool.
 The Bocklin garden eerie.
-But I'm not really invested in the film beyond that.
-The human characters are bland and forgettable, except for the cowboy hat.
-That cowboy hat can really act.
-It had personality!
+But I'm not really invested beyond that.
+The characters, especially the humans, are bland and forgettable.

 What if Shaw's story had continued, and she found that the civilization of the engineers long dead?
 Why did the engineers need a bioweapon, anyway?
 Who, or what, were they fighting?